Jon Berti Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

+- The 7.7 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in the league.

-- The Nationals' 4.90 team ERA ranks 27th among all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.90).

-- Nationals pitchers combine to surrender the most home runs in baseball (202 total, 1.5 per game).
+- Nationals pitchers combine to surrender 204 total home runs at a rate of 1.5 per game (most in the league).

-- Adon makes the start for the Nationals, his fifth of the season.
-He is 2-0 with a 5.25 ERA and 20 strikeouts through 24 2/3 innings pitched.
+- Irvin (3-5) gets the starting nod for the Nationals in his 21st start of the season.
+He's put together a 4.38 ERA in 102 2/3 innings pitched, with 84 strikeouts.

-- His most recent time out was on Friday against the Miami Marlins, when the righty went six scoreless innings while allowing two hits.
+- His most recent appearance came on Saturday against the Miami Marlins, when the righty tossed six innings, surrendering one earned run while allowing four hits.

-- The 25-year-old has a 5.25 ERA and 7.5 strikeouts per nine innings in six games this season, while allowing a batting average of .182 to opposing hitters.
+- The 26-year-old has amassed a 4.38 ERA and 7.4 strikeouts per nine innings across 20 games this season, while allowing a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.